jgm/pandoc/CONTRIBUTING.md

 > to be perfect, conversions from formats more expressive than pandoc's
 > Markdown can be expected to be lossy.

-For example, both docx and odt can represent margin size, but because pandoc's internal document model does not contain a representation of margin size, this information will be lost on converting from docx to odt.
+For example, both `docx` and `odt` formats can represent margin size, but because pandoc's internal document model does not contain a representation of margin size, this information will be lost on converting from docx to `odt`.
 (You can, however, customize margin size using `--reference-odt`.)

-So before submitting a bug report, consider whether it might be "out of scope."
+So before submitting a bug report, consider whether it might be "out of scope".
 If it concerns a feature of documents that isn't representable in pandoc's Markdown, then it very likely is.
 (If in doubt, you can always ask on [pandoc-discuss].)